gleb812/pch2csd/README.md

 Module `ID` is a unique number of a module in the patch, module `Type` is a numerical representation of the module's type (also used to look up for templates in the `resources/modules`).
-In the square brackets are the raw MIDI module parameters. `Area` is the place the module or cable is located in; it can be either `VOICE` or `FX`.
+In the square brackets are the raw MIDI module parameters. `Area` is the part the module or cable is located; it can be either `VOICE` or `FX`.
 In the cable table notation `In2(id=1, out=0) -> Mix41B(id=2, in=0)` means, that the cable connects the 0th output of the module `In2` (`ID` 1) with the input 0 of the module `Mix41b` (`ID` 2).
 Note that the